-Convenors: Professors David Gellner and Nayanika MathurThis option runs on Thursdays in Hilary Term 4.00-6.00pm at the Institute of Social and Cultural Anthropology, 51-53 Banbury Road.
+Convenors: Professors David Gellner and Nayanika Mathur This option runs on Thursdays in Hilary Term 4.00-6.00pm in the Institute of Social and Cultural Anthropology, 51-53 Banbury Road.

 A reception room in the headman's house in the village of 'Rampur', near Mysore, Karnataka, made famous by M.N.
 Srinivas's book, The Remembered Village.